VIStA-H/GPT-4V_Social_Media/README.md

 </p>

-## 👍 Acknowledgement
-* [The Dawn of LMMs: Preliminary Explorations with GPT-4V(ision)](https://arxiv.org/abs/2309.17421) The report motivate us a lot and it is an general comprehensive vision task analysis report of GPT-4V.
-* [MM-Vid](https://multimodal-vid.github.io/) Great job contributing the video understanding of GPT-4V.

 ## ✏️ Citation
 If you find this paper useful, please consider staring 🌟 this repo and citing 📑 our paper:
 ```